-I have been involved in different phases of education for over 25 years and joined the OU in 2019 as a lecturer on the MA in Education programme after 13 years working on a range of Education programmes at Bishop Grosseteste University in Lincoln.
+I am a specialist in early education with a particular focus on literacy and inclusion.
+I draw on over 25 years experience as a teacher, advisory teacher, teacher educator and researcher.
+I joined the OU in 2019 as a lecturer on the MA in Education programme after 13 years working on a range of Education programmes at Bishop Grosseteste University in Lincoln.
 Originally an early years and primary teacher and senior leader for EYFS and Literacy in schools in Cornwall, Slough and Buckinghamshire, I later became a Lead Practitioner for Early Years and then an Area SENCO where my role was to train and support early years settings with SEN provision in Slough.
 I worked with multi-agency teams across education, health and social care to provide referral, advice and training for the maintained, private, voluntary and independent Early Years education sector.
 My interest in research and high-quality pedagogy led me to study the first modules of my MA in Education with the OU which helped me to begin my career in Higher Education.
 In 2006, I joined Bishop Grosseteste University in Lincoln where I contributed to initial teacher training in curriculum and pedagogy for the EYFS, KS1, Literacy, inclusion, PSHE and cultural and linguistic diversity.
 I provided school experience supervision and mentoring training across the Primary phases.
 In this role, I led Literacy in ITT for several years and organised the 'Leading partners in Literacy' project to develop collaborative practice with schools in ITT at BGU funded by the TDA.
 I also co-ordinated 'Poetry Train' in conjunction with the Poetry Society to support trainee teachers' confidence and strategies for poetry teaching.
 You can read more about this at: http://poetrysociety.org.uk/education/poetry-train/

 Following my experience of the Primary PGCE programme I gained a role as a Senior Lecturer for the Education Studies undergraduate Programme at Bishop Grosseteste University and later became Programme Leader.
 I led modules on Education policy and curriculum, research methods and language and literacy in education.
 I am motivated to develop student-centred innovative practice in HE and I created a collaborative research module in which students and staff worked together on practitioner research and publication as co-inquirers.
 I am also a passionate advocate for children’s literature and have involved students in enrichment experiences such as shadowing the UKLA children’s book awards and arranging for visiting authors to contribute to undergraduate and postgraduate programmes.